An Israeli strike in Beirut kills Hezbollah's spokesman, while a strike in Gaza kills at least 30

 Israeli police arrested three suspects after two flares were fired overnight at Prime Minister Benjamin Netanyahu’s private residence in the coastal city of Caesarea.

 Netanyahu and his family were not there, authorities said.
-A drone launched by Hezbollah struck the residence last month, also when Netanyahu and his family were away.
+A drone launched by Hezbollah struck the residence last month, also when they were away.

 The police did not provide details about the suspects, but officials pointed to domestic political critics of Netanyahu.